-ALERT:The Empower Illinois 2019-20 application for the Illinois Tax Credit Scholarship will be available beginning Tuesday, January 15, 2019, at 7:00 p.m.
+ALERT:The Empower Illinois 2023–24 reservation form for the Illinois Tax Credit Scholarship will be available beginning Wednesday, January 18, 2023, at 6:30 p.m. (allowing families to enter their information before submission begins at 7:00 p.m.)
 Please visit the Empower Illinois website for additional information and updates.

 In August, 2017, the Illinois legislature passed the new Illinois Tax Credit Scholarship Program bill, Invest in Kids.
-This scholarship program awards income based scholarships to students in grades K-12 whose families earn 300% of the federal poverty level or less ($73,800 for a family of four).
+This scholarship program awards income based scholarships to students in grades K-12 whose families earn 300% of the federal poverty level or less ($79,500 for a family of four in 2021).
 Loyola Academy is participating in this program.

 To be eligible for Loyola Academy financial aid, all students who meet the criteria for this scholarship will need to complete the tax credit scholarship application in addition to the Loyola Academy financial aid applications.